kylesoskin/email-validation-github-action/README.md

 # email-validation-github-action
-A GitHub action to check whether a provided variable is a valid email or not.
+A GitHub action to check whether provided variable(s) are valid emails or not.

 ## Inputs